Original article published at Advisor Perspectives

 1. The intermediate-term AGG bond index has a lower yield than its longer-term IGLB counterpart.

 However, while advisors can achieve a higher yield by investing in longer-term bonds, they are also taking more interest rate risk.
 If interest rates rise over the time their clients are holding the bonds and they try and exit the investment, their clients will lose part of their principal.
-Given the Federal Reserve’s indication that they plan to increase interest rates in 2022 to fight off inflation, this is a real concern.

 For this reason, advisors increasingly allocate clients to lower yielding, shorter term bond funds over longer ones.